 Be Careful About High MERV Ratings

 The default choice for most systems would be a MERV 6-8.
-A higher MERV filter should be used based upon the advice of your San Antonio Air Service Experts service advisor to verify your system has the capability of moving the suitable volume of air through higher efficiency filters.
+A higher MERV filter should be used based upon the advice of your San Antonio Air Service Experts representative to verify your system has the capability of moving the suitable amount of air through higher efficiency filters.
 You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
 However, if your family has allergies or respiratory problems and a high MERV rated filter is required, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.